rentrox4/OpenComputers-GT-Fluid-Monitoring/README.md

 ![изображение](https://github.com/user-attachments/assets/63fd08d6-1e76-4cf1-8d83-a7ac04a7fe8e)

-Important notes:
+Important note:
 - When the tank Overflow Voiding Mode is enabled, the fluid capacity is shown as 2,147,483,648.
-To avoid this, use an Overflow Valve cover with the overflow point slightly below the tank capacity;
+To avoid this, use an Overflow Valve cover with the overflow point slightly below the tank capacity.
-- Sleeping or other world time changes may affect the forecasted values.
-Wait 1 minute for the values to return to normal.

 Don't forget that you can:
 - Use AE2 P2P to transfer the OpenComputers signal;